 a.
 Check roof coverings and replace breakages; b.
 Clear leaves and silt from gutters, flat roofs, downpipes, gullies etc., about every three months, but especially during the autumn; C. Check that air bricks and vents both within the body of the building and in roof voids are kept free of plants and general debris; d.
 Check that surface drains around the edge of the building are kept clear; e.
 Check for insect and fungal attack.
 Timber should be checked for signs of woodworm and treated or repaired as necessary; f.
 Check for signs of damp including peeling paint and wallpaper; g.
 Removal of bird droppings from external masonry and any internal spaces e.g. attics, where birds have gained access.
-Loose bird guards should be fixed to prevent entry; h.
-Removal of plant growth, especially ivy, on masonry and around the building's perimeter.
+Loose bird guards should be fixed to prevent entry; h Removal of plant growth, especially by on masonry and around the building's perimeter.
 Self seeded trees or large shrubs next to walls and foundations should also

-F1.11 In simplified terms there are three main causes of masonry failure, the first requiring minor repair works, whilst the others may result in more major interventions:
+- F1.10 It is the general premise that both stone and brickwork provide a weatherproof structure and therefore repairs should take the form of re-pointing rather than re-cladding.
+The exception to this is when buildings were originally built of poor stone/brickwork which was intended to be either limewashed or rendered. - F1.11 In simplified terms there are three main causes of masonry failure, the first requiring minor repair works, whilst the others may result in more major interventions: